Our program requires application materials be submitted online.

 Letters of Recommendation (3)

 Identify three people familiar with your academic record, intellectual ability, and environmental experience who can attest to your chances of success in a rigorous, interdisciplinary Master’s program.
 Recommendations from faculty members who have taught or advised you carry the most weight.
-Letters from professionals who have supervised you in environmental work are also acceptable.
+Letters from professionals who have supervised you in environmental work are also acceptable in a supplemental capacity.

 The online application requests contact information (name, position, institution, and email address) for each referee.
 Upon your submission of their contact information, each referee will be notified via email and provided with instructions on how to submit their recommendations.